Halloween Costumes for Babies (The Guide)

 Best costume that will actually be worn again: pajamas!
 Our hands-down favorite are skeleton-themed jammies.
 Carters saves the day with this skeleton pj-set that gets more wear after Halloween.
 This is the Rookie Mom go-to costume: Julian has donned the bones twice, Holden once, Milo once, and Sawyer is pictured below!
-Gymboree has a set in pink for only $10.
+Old Navy currently selling it in black and pink for just $10.

 Other “You’ll totally wear that again” costumes for toddlers and kids: